Rovibrational energy levels of H$_2$O by quantum computing: Theory

 There are various proposals for how to construct the trial wave function $|\psi(\bm{\theta}) \rangle$.
-In \cite{RobledoMoreno2025,Shirakawa2025}, a unitary coupled-cluster-type circuit was used.
+Because the trial wave function does not need to accurately reproduce the target state in the QSCI method, we expect to be able to use a simpler quantum circuit for $|\psi(\bm{\theta}) \rangle$ than in the VQE method.
+In Refs.~\onlinecite{RobledoMoreno2025,Shirakawa2025}, a unitary coupled-cluster-type circuit was used.
 In this paper, we employ a trial wave function constructed by Hamiltonian time evolution \cite{Mikkelsen2025a,Sugisaki2025,Yu2025,Yamamoto2026},

 where $\Ntrotter$ is the number of Suzuki-Trotter steps, $|\psi_0\rangle$ is the initial wave function, and $\UST$ is a Suzuki-Trotter approximation \cite{Trotter1959,Suzuki1976,Ostmeyer2023} of the time-evolution operator,